 After a storm swept along the coast in 2008, owners Gonçalo and Marta decided to reuse all the uprooted trees by recreating them as statement pieces for the main house and villas.
 You can find some of these by the dune-top campfire that lights up every evening, with Marta on the guitar and Conçalo on the wine refills.

-The villas are closed for winter between mid-November and late February.
+The villas are closed for winter between January and February.

 At the hotel

-Breakfast in the greenhouse, bikes to borrow, family village activities (including trampolines, trekking, yoga, kids games, kids yoga).
+Breakfast in the greenhouse, bikes to borrow, family village activities (including trampolines, trekking, yoga, kids yoga, pilates, functional training and treasure hunts).
 In rooms: WiFi, TV, soundsystem, kitchen, fireplace, Nespresso machine, hairdryer, robes and slippers, full-sized Damana bath products

 Our favourite rooms

 Villa green superior is the epitome of rustic luxury – the thoughtfully designed abodes are made of timber, stone, glass, copper and burnt concrete sitting pretty against an Atlantic ocean background – but for a really unique experience, we’d book the lake shelter.
 The safari-style tent sits atop a lagoon and is disconnected from the rest of the world (yep, there’s no WiFi).
-Instead, let the sounds of nature and the free-standing copper bath (te amo) provide the entertainment.
+Instead, let the sounds of nature provide the entertainment.

 All of the villas and townhouse have their own pool.